 Sample menu: Omakase Nigiri Course (9,800 JPY (excl. tax) per person)

 4. Ichibachi (Ginza)

-Sample menu: Omakase Nigiri Course (12,000 JPY per person (excl. tax)).
-English menus are available.
+Sample menu: Omakase Nigiri Course (12,000 JPY (excl. tax) per person).
+The restaurant has English menus.

-7. Ibuki Tokyo Station TEKKO avenue (Tokyo Station)
+7. IBUKI Tokyo Station Tekko Avenue Branch (Tokyo Station)

-Sample menu: Omakase Nigiri Moriawase (2,480 JPY for 7 pieces of sushi (excl. tax))
+Sample menu: Omakase Nigiri Moriawase (7 pieces of nigiri for 2,480 JPY (excl. tax))

 10. Tatsumi (Roppongi)

-This famous restaurant is primely located in an area that’s just a short walk from Roppongi Station.
-Here, you can enjoy seasonal ingredients that are directly procured from the market every morning, such as flavorsome lean tuna, extremely fatty tuna, and one of Hokkaido’s specialty ingredients, sea urchin.
-They use Koshihikari rice from Uonuma, Niigata, for the sushi rice.
-They form it by perfectly adjusting the pressure of their hands, ensuring that the resulting sushi is not too soft or too hard, but instead plump, with each grain of rice holding a solid flavor.
-They only serve omakase courses (wherein the dishes are chosen by the chef), so you are guaranteed to enjoy the tastiest and highest-quality ingredients available that day.
-English-speaking staff are available.
+Tatsumi is a popular restaurant with an excellent location that's a short walk away from Roppongi Station.
+Here, you can savor seasonal ingredients directly procured from the market every morning: from flavorsome lean tuna and extremely fatty tuna cuts, to sea urchin exclusively from Hokkaido.
+The vinegared rice is prepared with premium Koshihikari rice from Uonuma, Niigata Prefecture.
+The sushi artisans shape the rice by applying just the right amount of strength.
+This ensures that the finished sushi is not too soft or too hard, but rather plump, allowing you to savor the flavor in each of the grains.
+They only serve omakase courses (wherein the dishes are chosen by the chef), so you are guaranteed to enjoy the tastiest and most exquisite ingredients available that day.
+The restaurant has English speaking staff.

 *Please note that the information in this article is from the time of writing or publication and may differ from the latest information.